ivan-shishkov/37_transcendence_1/README.md

 This project is a simplified version of a social network developed using the [Django](https://www.djangoproject.com/) web framework.
 An online version of the latest version of the project is available [here](http://83.220.170.27/).

+## Currently implemented

+* User registration
+* User authentication (Log in / Log out)
+* View of list of social network's users
+* User profile (with ability of edit)
+* Ability to add to friends
+* Custom filters in admin interface (by avatar's having and by friends count)

 # Used Environment Variables

 * **DJANGO_CONFIGURATION** - a configuration to run the project (can be either **Dev** (development) or **Prod** (production))